18 Jun As Temps Rise, so Does the Pressure: Several Houston Breweries Closing, Selling, and Changing Ownership in 2022

 Copperhead’s Facility has Been for Sale for a While

 This was one of the first to get the Facebook groups abuzz, but nothing has happened.
 Last we checked, they’re not closing.
 They’re just planning to sell the location.
 However, it’s been on sale for a while and there’s a price drop.
-The listing page also mentions a handover of ownership.
+The listing page also mentions a handover of ownership, but the link is now broken – assuming the sale was completed.

 A long string of mishaps, relationships soured with distributors, and outside factors left Copperhead looking a bit snake-bitten.
 The wildest part about this is they make some super kick ass beer.
 Something tells me that they’ll figure out the sale and be just fine – here’s to hope.